natalieagus/50002/docs/a_basics-of-info.md

 ## Post Conclusion

 {: .highlight }
 Finally, you might be wondering why are we *counting the number of bits* required to encode some amount of information, and why do we bother with encoding information in terms of bits at all.

 As said in the introduction, the **goal** of this course is to learn how to build a general-purpose digital device (computers).

-* We begin the first half of our learning journey by trying to **create** a digital device (not for general purpose yet) that's for a **specific purpose,** for example:
+We begin the first half of our learning journey by trying to **create** a digital device (not for general purpose yet) that's for a **specific purpose,** for example:
 * a *simple* device that can perform 1-bit addition  *(Mini Hardware Project)*,
 * a *simple* device that can perform basic logic computation: addition, subtraction, bitshift, boolean operation *(SW Lab 3: ALU)*,
 * a *simple* electronic game device that can take input from players, compute it, and determine the winner *(1D Project)*

-<br><br>
+### Information as Voltage Values
-* Regardless of the *specific* purpose, we need a way to implement the **logic** ("*addition*" logic for example) for this machine.
+Regardless of the *specific* purpose, we need a way to implement the **logic** ("*addition*" logic for example) for this machine.
 If we were to explain the workings of an **adder** to you, it will be pretty easy because we use the English language to *communicate* all the necessary information for you to understand how it works.
-	* Explaining this **logic** to a machine isn't quite as easy because *they don't understand English* -- they only can comprehend "low" and "high" voltages. **Therefore we have to *move* the domain of which we convey information in terms of binary digits (bits),** and get used to encoding **logic** (information) in this domain.
+Explaining this **logic** to a machine isn't quite as easy because *they don't understand English* -- they only can comprehend "low" and "high" voltages.

+**Therefore we have to *move* the domain of which we convey information in terms of binary digits (bits),** and get used to encoding **logic** (information) in this domain.

-<br><br>
-* Once we are **comfortable**  with conveying logic (information) in terms of bits, then we have to start finding **components** that can manipulate voltages, and this component is called a **transistor** -- which you will learn pretty soon.
+Once we are **comfortable**  with conveying logic (information) in terms of bits, then we have to start finding **components** that can manipulate voltages, and this component is called a **transistor** -- which you will learn pretty soon.

+{: .note-title}
+> Problem Sets
+>
 > The problem sets are created so that you're comfortable with bit manipulation and *communicating* (with your future machine) in that domain.

 Note that transistor is *not the first* tool created to manipulate voltages: triode vacuum tubes and electro-mechanical relays were used in pre-1950s.
 Before electricity was discovered, people used **mechanical** gears and **punch cards** to encode  digital data.
-	> Digital data is the *discrete*, discontinuous *representation* of **information** or works.
+Also in case it's not clear, digital data is the *discrete*, discontinuous *representation* of **information**.

-<br><br>
+### Early Transistors
-* If you Google "triode vacuum tubes", and "electro-mechanical relays" -- or even the "**early transistors**", you'd realise that they have quite a **large** size and they are definitely **not cheap.** You can find some information [here](https://spectrum.ieee.org/tech-talk/semiconductors/devices/how-much-did-early-transistors-cost) for context, but on average in the past it costs about $$8$$ each.
+If you Google "triode vacuum tubes", and "electro-mechanical relays" -- or even the "**early transistors**", you'd realise that they have quite a **large** size and they are definitely **not cheap.** You can find some information [here](https://spectrum.ieee.org/tech-talk/semiconductors/devices/how-much-did-early-transistors-cost) for context, but on average in the past it costs about $$8$$ each.
 They cost about **a billion times** more than they are now, *so your computers that have billions of transistors might cost you a few billion $$ in the past (not to mention that it would've been enormous in size too).*

-	> It might be **unimaginable** how big and expensive computers were at first because we are so used to having portable computers -- consisted of billions of **cheap** and *extremely small* transistors (5-7nm) and pretty much "*unlimited*" storage unit (we can always buy external drive, cloud storage, extend our RAM or simply buy computers with terabytes of disk size).
+It might be **unimaginable** how big and expensive computers were at first because we are so used to having portable computers -- consisted of billions of **cheap** and *extremely small* transistors (5-7nm) and pretty much "*unlimited*" storage unit (we can always buy external drive, cloud storage, extend our RAM or simply buy computers with terabytes of disk size).
 But in the past -- life wasn't quite as easy.

-<br><br>
-* With this in mind, it makes sense that if someone (in the past) were to make a digital device **from scratch**, he or she has to be *mindful* with the **size and cost of the device**, and therefore has to be mindful with *counting (and probably minimising)* how many **bits** are needed to contain all information and *logic* necessary for the intended device to work.
+With this in mind, it makes sense that if someone (in the past) were to make a digital device **from scratch**, he or she has to be *mindful* with the **size and cost of the device**, and therefore has to be mindful with *counting (and probably minimising)* how many **bits** are needed to contain all information and *logic* necessary for the intended device to work.

-<br><br>
+### General Purpose Computers
-* But having a digital device that can do **only that** **specific** job: just *addition*, just that *game* logic, or just playing a VCD (VCD player) is **not enough**.
+But having a digital device that can do **only that** **specific** job: just *addition*, just that *game* logic, or just playing a VCD (VCD player) is **not enough**.
 We do not want to:
 * Have so many devices to carry.
 * Spend so much money to buy 1 device for each task
 * It will be ridiculous now to imagine if we need 1 separate, physical device for everything: 1 device to browse, 1 device for *each* video game, 1 device for chatting with a *particular* person, 1 device for computing addition, 1 device for computing division.. *you get the idea.*

-<br><br>
-* Therefore towards the middle of the term, we will learn how to create a **better** digital device: a **programmable** one that is suitable to be used for a plethora of purposes **without any hardware changes** -- *and can manipulate, store, and produce digital data.*
+Therefore towards the middle of the term, we will learn how to create a **better** digital device: a **programmable** one that is suitable to be used for a plethora of purposes **without any hardware changes** -- *and can manipulate, store, and produce digital data.*

-	* We will consider all things necessary to create this programmable device that can tend to various **general** purposes *(not just limited purposes)*  -- meaning to create a device that can **emulate** the behavior of many other devices (given a **description** of how that other devices work: *software*), so that we simply just need to get this **ONE** device to perform many tasks and computations. **This device is none other than our computers.**
+We will consider all things necessary to create this programmable device that can tend to various **general** purposes *(not just limited purposes)*  -- meaning to create a device that can **emulate** the behavior of many other devices (given a **description** of how that other devices work: *software*), so that we simply just need to get this **ONE** device to perform many tasks and computations. **This device is none other than our computers.**

+{:.note}
-	> "Computers" include any device: your laptops, desktops, and smartphones, etc for which you can install and run various kinds of software.
+"Computers" include any device: your laptops, desktops, and smartphones, etc for which you can install and run various kinds of software.